hydraulic-institute/edb/source/06_section-VI/06_pc-worked-examples.md

 ## Worked Example 1

-A booster pump is designed to operate at 1800 GPM and 135 ft., with a speed of 1740 RPM.
+A booster pump is designed to operate at <units us = "1800 GPM and 135 ft., with a speed of 1740 RPM.
 Due to fluctuating flows the booster pump is equipped with a Variable
 Frequency Drive which reduces the pump speed by 10% during low flow conditions.
+Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions." metric = "408.82 m3/h and 41.148 m, with a speed of 1740 RPM.
+Due to fluctuating flows the booster pump is equipped with a Variable
-Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions.
+Frequency Drive which reduces the pump speed by 10% during low flow conditions.
+Using the Pump Curve below and the Affinity Laws, generate the pump curve for low flow conditions and the new pumping conditions."/>

 ![Chart](./ex-1-chart.png "Chart")
 ![Table](./ex-1-table.png "Table")